xio-1/xio/README.md

 # XIO-Core Developer Guide

-XIO-Core library is a strictly ordered reactive flow and event sink that supports futures and micro batching with zero dependencies on other frameworks.
+XIO-Core library is a strictly ordered reactive flow and event sink that supports futures and micro batching.

 You can use XIO for your async requirements such as event loops, realtime flow processing, batching API calls and async I/O and futures.

-XIO is small, fast, lightweight and easy to use.
+XIO is small, fast, lightweight and easy to use with with zero dependencies on other frameworks!

 To build xio-core go to the directory xio-core ```mvn clean package```

+This s/w is still in beta phase and so minor changes are expected to some method signatures.

+Once ready we will be publishing to maven central, until then please reference the unit tests for the latest syntax and examples thanks!

 ## ItemFlowable<T,R>